brokedaear/backend/README.md

 - Nixpacks
 - golang-lint

+## Methods

+### Authentication and Authorization

+Authentication is done using Auth0 or an external auth provider like Google or GitHub.
+A persistent user database stores minimal user data, and should only include username and products purchased.
+Another database is kept during runtime for user session tokens.
+These tokens define active sessions.
+Both databases should be GDPR compliant.

 ## Style Guide

 Below is the style guide and choices for writing code.
 The focal point of these choices are readability.